Welcome to 3i

 The charity engages with older people in a number of ways.
 Its tea parties are monthly social groups open to people aged 75 and over and give older people regular afternoons of conversation and laughter with friends of all ages.
 Call Companions is the charity’s telephone befriending service, where volunteers have weekly calls with the older person they are matched with.
 And Re-engage’s activity groups, which include tai chi, boules, dancing and skittles, help older people stay active.

-In 2024/2025, Re-engage supported over 6,000 older people with the help of over 7,000 volunteers.
-The charity ran 307 tea party groups, launched 122 new in-person activity groups and matched another 2,952 older people with a Call Companion.
+In 2025/2026, Re-engage supported almost 6,000 older people with the help of over 7,600 volunteers.
+The charity ran 315 tea party groups, 73 in-person activity groups, 3 online activity groups and 3 flicks and friends cinema groups.
+In addition, the charity welcomed amother 866 Call Companion volunteers.